callmegibby/advanced-comp-sci/SECURITY.md

 ## Supported Versions

-This code is not supported.
+This code is not supported and is used for education purposes only